willfaught/go-guide/README.md

 Blank lines group and separate things visually and thereby conceptually.
 Name prefixes group related things.

-A predictable order of items is the best way to search them.
+Ordering items predictably is the best way to search them.
 Items ordered alphabetically enables binary search.
 Items of the same category grouped together, and those groups having a predictable order, simplifies searches by quickly eliminating large parts of the search space.